Go 1.24+ GitHub

 Best practices

-1. Package-level namespace constants:
+1. Package-level key constants:

 // pkg/agent/researcher/keys.go